What is social prescribing?

-Social prescribing is a means by which GPs, nurses and other health and care professionals can refer people to a range of local, non-clinical services to support an individual’s good health and wellbeing.
+Social prescribing is a means by which GPs, nurses and other health and care professionals can refer people to a range of local, non-clinical services to support an individual’s good health and overall wellbeing.

 Sometimes referred to as community referral, social prescribing seeks to address people’s needs in a holistic way, within a local community.
 It is about connecting people to sources of help and support within their local community.